For parents at their wit's end...

 If any of this sounds familiar, then you’re in the right place to try something different.
 So, I’d like to formally invite you to consider signing up for...

 What is it?
-An 80 minute one-on-one session designed to set you up to successfully move toward the change you are wanting.
+A 50 minute one-on-one session by phone or Zoom designed to set you up to successfully move toward the change you're wanting at home.